 A good positive control is the Mitogenic response which proves that the responder cells are viable and responsive to stimulation.
 A good negative control is obtained by preparing wells containing only mitomycin C- treated responder cells.
 These cells should remain non-proliferative compared to non-treated responder cells and/or mitogenic test cells.

-The MLR is used to evaluate the potential for host versus graft or graft versus host reaction in transplantation which might be caused by mismatched tissue types or other antigenic differences between individuals.
+The Mixed Lymphocyte Reaction is used to evaluate the potential for host versus graft or graft versus host reaction in transplantation which might be caused by mismatched tissue types or other antigenic differences between individuals.

 Repeated measurements will determine if the recipient is becoming sensitized to the donor over a period of time.

-The following should all be taken into consideration when setting up the experimental design of a MLR:
+The following should all be taken into consideration when setting up the experimental design of a Mixed Lymphocyte Reaction:

 NEW! – We have added another page to discuss this question, as we have received numerous questions about experimental design and the optimization of Mixed Lymphocyte Reactions.

 You may also want to consider in advance the regulatory requirements for submission.